-Mrs. Elmer J. Miller, the wife of a blacksmith's helper at the Union Pacific shops at Grand Island was fatal- 4 has been destroyed by fire.
-The ly burned by the explosion of a can of kerosene from which she had poured lion paper dollars.
-The shipping is a quantity in the stove to start the safe.
+Mrs. Elmer J. Miller, the wife of a blacksmith's helper at the Union Pacific shops at Grand Island was fatally burned by the explosion of a can of kerosene from which she had poured a quantity in the stove to start the safe.
 The Argentina paper dollar is breakfast fire.